-In February 2000, the Company completed the sale of \$250 million in aggregate principal amount of $5^3/4\%$ convertible subordinated debentures due 2007 ("2000 Convertible Debentures") with semi-annual interest payments due on February 15^{th} and August 15^{th} .
+In February 2000, the Company completed the sale of \$250 million in aggregate principal amount of 51⁄4% convertible subordinated debentures due 2007 ("2000 Convertible Debentures") with semi-annual interest payments due on February 15th and August 15th.
 On March 13, 2000, the Company announced that the initial purchasers of the 2000 Convertible Debentures had exercised their \$50 million over-allotment option granted pursuant to a purchase agreement dated February 17, 2000.
 The debentures are convertible into approximately 6,025,170 shares of the Company's common stock based on a conversion price of \$49.7913 per share.
 In December 2000, the Company purchased \$3.4 million principal amount of these debentures, prior to maturity, for approximately \$0.6 million in cash.
 In January 2001, the Company purchased \$33.0 million principal amount of these debentures, prior to maturity, for approximately \$10.0 million in cash.
 In addition, the Company exchanged 8,308,258 shares of the Company's common stock for the extinguishment of \$129.6 million in principal amount of these debentures.

-In October 1999, the Company completed the sale of \$250 million in aggregate principal amount of 12^{3} /4% senior notes due 2009 ("October 1999 Senior Notes").
-The October 1999 Senior Notes are due October 15, 2009, with semi-annual interest payments due on October 15^{th} and April 15^{th} .
-In addition, prior to October 15, 2002, the Company may redeem up to 35% of the original principal amount of the October 1999 Senior Notes at 112.75% of the principal amount thereof, plus accrued and unpaid interest through the redemption date.
+In October 1999, the Company completed the sale of \$250 million in aggregate principal amount of 12 3/4% senior notes due 2009 ("October 1999 Senior Notes").
+The October 1999 Senior Notes are due October 15, 2009, with semi-annual interest payments due on October 15th and April 15th.
+The Company may redeem up to 35% of the original principal amount of the October 1999 Senior Notes at 112.75% of the principal amount thereof, plus accrued and unpaid interest through the redemption date prior to October 15, 2002.
 In December 2000, the Company purchased \$10.7 million principal amount of these senior notes, prior to maturity, for approximately \$3.0 million in cash.
-In January 2001, the Company purchased \$3.2 million in principal amount of these senior notes, prior to maturity, for approximately \$1.0 million in cash.
+In January 2001, the Company purchased \$3.2 million in principal amount, prior to maturity, for approximately \$15.9 million in cash.